tom-doerr/vim_codex/README.md

 ## Usage
 The plugin provides a `CreateCompletion` command which you can call by default using the mapping `<Leader>co`.
+You can give the `CreateCompletion` command the number of tokens it should produce as an argument, e.g. `CreateCompletion 1000`.
+If you want to just complete the current line, run `CreateCompletionLine`.

 To complete the current text from insert and normal mode using Ctrl+x, you can add the following lines to your .vimrc::